 Such was my belief for years.
 I had a mulberry problem in my yard when I lived in Fredericksburg, Virginia, and it was about that time when I got it into my head that the berries were no good.
 I can’t exactly remember why, other than I must have eaten some very, very ripe fruit.

-These days, as I rehab my torn achilles — still weak after five months — I’ve taken to walking around my neighborhood more.
-Last week I detoured into a little park near my house.
+One day, years back, I walked around a little park near my house.
 I’d been there before, and had not noticed much worth remembering; a few good oaks, but that was it.
 This time I heard starlings congregated in a corner of the park.
 They were on a tree.

 It was a mulberry tree, and it was loaded with berries.
 What the hell, I thought.
 I was in mid-walk and it couldn’t hurt to pick a few for a trail snack.